-“Imagine a coffee cup—done?
-Great.
-Most likely you instantly found product-market fit, and it took you 100 milliseconds, because a coffee cup is in a well-defined, existing product category.
-You know the features that people expect and want, and the problem is about differentiation and distribution, not product-market fit.
+To better understand how achieving product market fit works, Andrew recommends imagining a simple coffee cup.
+A coffee cup is an item that’s achieved product market fit because it’s in a well-defined, existing product category.
+You know, Andrew says, the features that people expect and want, and the problem business owners have to wrestle with are differentiation and distribution, not product-market fit.

 Finding product-market fit often means identifying a good market (one that is large and has demand) and molding your product to fit the needs of that market.
 You could build the best product that solves multiple pain points for customers—but if there’s no market to support it, or the market is weak, your product will fail.